pnorbert/adiosvm/README.txt

    $ cd tests/suite
    $ ./test.sh 01
      and so on up to 16 tests
-     Some test fail because multiple processes write a text file which is compared to a reference file, but some lines can get mixed up.
+     Some test may fail because multiple processes write a text file which is compared to a reference file, but some lines may get mixed up.
 Try running the same test a couple of times.
 One 'OK' means the particular test is okay.